Last Updated on June 15, 2021 by Lori

-Traveling during rush hour traffic, across two bridges to get to Long Island was probably a pretty traumatic experience for someone driving from the mid-west to New York.
+Traveling during rush hour to Long Island was probably a pretty traumatic experience for someone driving from the mid-west to New York.

-Here’s a photo of us crossing the George Washington Bridge pulling out camper trailer.
+Here’s a photo of us crossing the George Washington Bridge pulling our travel trailer.
 If you time the bridge wrong – as you can see, it’s not fun.
 Patience is Key!

-We New Yorkers, for the most part, have come to realize that it is a part of traveling in New York and learn to deal with it!
+For the most part, we New Yorkers have come to realize that it is a part of traveling in New York and learn to deal with it!